ianandersonlol/Seed-measurement-with-image-j/README.md

 <img src="readme_images/A5.jpg" width = 250> <img src="readme_images/A6.jpg" width = 250> <img src="readme_images/A7.jpg" width = 250>

+Here are some common examples of issues that can come up in the analysis.
+1. In the first image, we have two seeds that were too close together, so the software considered them one seed.
+Typically, have a dark shadow between the two of them which seems like a continuation of the seed.

+2. Here we have random noise which was considered a seed.
+This is likely one of the light remnents discussed in [Threshhold optimization](#Threshhold-optimization).

+3. Here we have the crease in the weighboat that was used as a back drop casing a shadow in itself.

+There are programatic ways to deal with many of these issues, all of which discussed in [Advanced Ideas](#advanced-ideas)

 ## Troubleshooting
 [Back to the top](#Measuring-seeds-using-Fiji-and-other-distributions-of-ImageJ)